therealssj/blog/content/statement/Project Focus Update.it.md

 esperienza con ciò che stiamo costruendo che il pubblico non ha visto e che non è stato pubblicizzato con marketing ecc.
 Molte persone stanno seguendo da vicino e personalmente i progetti Skycoin che avanzano ora testano le applicazioni.

-The price has also been tracking the Yuan and USD.
-However, in the long term we expect Skycoin will resume tracking BTC.
-Especially after the OTC market is integrated.

-Price is a lagging metric, so is not useful.
-Price appreciations can be extremely violent and rapid and often reflect userbase growth or adaption that has been occurring continuously over years.
-It can also reflect what happens when a coin breaks the level of conscienceness, due to onset of sudden, high intensity, focused marketing and exchange listings (which takes months or years to prepare and lay the foundation for).

 Il prezzo ha anche seguito lo yuan e l'USD.
 Tuttavia, a lungo termine noi ci aspettiamo che Skycoin riprenda la scia di BTC.
 Soprattutto dopo il mercato OTC